ap752-unikent/ai-agent-evaluation-platform/README.md

 I refactored the OpenAI response handling into a reusable custom hook, keeping it decoupled from the rest of the system.
 This allows it to be easily reused in other components if needed.

-I anticipate that users will rarely want to provide their own evaluation of responses, so I designed this feature to be subtle yet easily accessible.
+I anticipate that users will want to provide their own evaluation of responses, but not super frequently, so I designed this feature to be subtle yet easily accessible.

 I chose not to deploy this app to a hosted environment since it's a Single Page Application (SPA), which would expose the API key.
 However, I can demonstrate the deployment process in a demo if needed.